Vegan Cream Cheese Frosting

 - After frosting, store the cakes in the fridge for the best texture.

-This recipe will frost 12-15 cupcakes (depending if you’re piping or spreading it) or the center and top of two 8″ cakes.
+This recipe will frost ~8 cupcakes (depending on wether you’re piping or spreading it) or the centre and top of two 8″ cakes.

 For larger layer cakes that might need it spread up the sides, simply double the recipe.